 - 1. Based on the NTAS alert / Recent Events / Social Media publications are you changing your security posture for your facility? - 2.
 Would the Captain of the Port consider changing the MARSEC level based on an alert that indicates the maritime and air transportation sectors may be targeted? - 3.
 If so, what MARSEC level would be considered? - 4.
-Based on notification of employee terminations, are you changing or modifying access control?
-If so, how?
-(Both physical and network access) - 5.
-Would you allow the affected employees to keep working? - 6.
-How much time is there between notification and separation? - 7.
-How do you determine which of the employees access is changed? - 8.
-Does your facility have existing policies that deal with employee access after notification of intent to layoff? - 9.
-Does your facility have existing policies that limit access to an employee who has demonstrated a willingness to participate in workplace violence?
+What is the current screening process for passengers to enter the terminal?
+Are screeners trained on how to deal with an aggressive passenger with a weapon? - 5.
+Are there any procedures to spot check passengers entering the terminal to see if they may have a weapon? - 6.
+What is the current throughput of passengers through a normal situation with the full screening process?